karanba/samples-with-lang-c/README.md

 # samples-with-lang-c
-Small samples in C Language
+Small samples in C and C++ language.